Aiven-Labs/spring-hibernate-mysql-workshop/README.md

 ```

-In the response, you should now see that an owner is attachde to the cat.
+In the response, you should now see that an owner is attached to the cat.

 ## Add a `@Query` using `jpql`